Huddersfield Town A.F.C.: Decline and recovery (1945–1992)

 Town were relegated for the first time in the 1951–52 season.
 Stockport County manager Andy Beattie was appointed in April 1952, and managed Stockport and Huddersfield in three divisions in the same month.
 He also had two horseshoes nailed to his office wall for luck.
 The team finished second in the Second Division in 1952–53 and made an immediate return.
 They finished in third place in their first season back in the top flight.
 After Town were relegated in 1955–56, Beattie resigned as manager in November 1956, and Bill Shankly succeeded him.
 In December 1957, the team led 5–1 with 30 minutes remaining against Charlton Athletic, but lost 7–6.
 Shankly left in December 1959 to manage Liverpool.

 Floodlights were installed at Leeds Road in 1961, which were financed by the British record transfer fee of £55,000 of Denis Law to Manchester City, and became known as the "Denis Law Lights".

 Huddersfield continued to play in the second tier during the 1960s.
 They reached the semi-final of the League Cup in 1967–68, but lost on aggregate to Arsenal.
 In 1969, the club adopted the nickname "The Terriers".
 Town won the Second Division in 1969–70 under the guidance of Ian Greaves.
 The team stayed up in their first season back in the first tier, but were relegated in 1971–72, which was followed by another relegation to the Third Division for the first time the season after.
 Huddersfield were relegated to the Fourth Division for the first time in 1974–75.
+The 1974–75 season also saw Huddersfield Town field a black player for the first time with Lloyd Maitland making his first team debut on 8 February 1974 against Hereford United.
 Former Town manager Tom Johnston returned to the club as general manager in 1975.
 The club later returned to all-blue shirts that he had introduced in the mid-1960s.
 Johnston replaced Bobby Collins as manager in December 1975.
 During the 1976–77 season, John Haselden became the manager with Johnston returning to his previous role.
 This, however, did not last, as Johnston demoted Haselden in September 1977 and gave himself the job.
 He managed Town to their lowest ever league position of 11th at the end of the 1977–78 season.